3 public art proposals for Ann Arbor Justice Center under consideration

 'Radius' by Ed Carpenter

 Carpenter's proposal is titled "Radius."
-It measures 40 feet by 20 feet by 12 feet and is made of dichroic glass, aluminum and stainless steel, with integral LED spot and flood lighting.
+It measures 40 feet by 20 feet by 12 feet and is made of dichroic glass, aluminum and stainless steel, with integral LED spot and flood lighting."Like ripples from a stone tossed into a pond, 'Radius' emanates outward through the Justice Center lobby, a reminder of the interconnectedness of the public with the agencies serving them, and suggesting a network of cause and effect in the public realm," the proposal states.

 Carpenter specializes in large-scale public installations ranging from architectural sculpture to infrastructure design.
 He works internationally from his studio in Portland, Oregon.